-A Canadian citizen or permanent resident is able to sponsor his or her spouse or common-law partner for permanent residence in Canada using the INLAND sponsorship process if the partner is already physically present in Canada.
+A Canadian citizen or permanent resident is able to sponsor his or her spouse or common-law partner for permanent residence in Canada using the inland sponsorship process if the partner is already physically present in Canada.

 - Most importantly, applicants can get a work permit after only 3 – 4 months processing time before they are even permanent residents.
 This work permit is “Open” – the holder can work anywhere, for any employer, in any position.
 The open work permit will be valid for two years, and can continue to be renewed until processing of the sponsorship application is completed.

 - After holding a valid work permit for the required amount of time (time varies by province), applicants can get provincial health care insurance.
 For example, in the province of Ontario, an applicant can obtain provincial health care after holding a work permit for 90 days.
+These usual requirements do not take into account changes due to covid-19.

 - Applicants for Inland sponsorship do not need to leave Canada until processing of their application for permanent residence is finished.